lucywyman/blog/source/drafts/respect.rst

 as be respected.
 I realized all of the little things that my peers at university said and did -- that *I also* said and did -- that indicated a lack of respect and awareness, and am slowly learning to not do those things.
+It's entirely a work in progress, and I still say or do things that I'm not proud of, but I'm much more aware of when I slip up, why, and am able to apologize and move on more quickly.

 I'm also learning how to command respect *the right way*.
-Commanding respect doesn't mean not asking "dumb" questions, or always being right, or being the most knowledgeable person in the room.
-It's about
+Commanding respect doesn't mean avoiding "dumb" questions, or always being right, or being the most knowledgeable person in the room.
+It's about putting forth effort, communicating effectively, solving problems efficiently, and being curious.
+It means volunteering for new projects, helping others when you can.

 What's most amazing is that all of this is done without any fanfare.
 It was taken for granted that I was an intelligent, worthy team member